-It was necessary to transition from the VISSIM simulation environment with the VAP code controller software interface in order to begin a migration to a NEMA controller with NTCIP.
-The first step was to test the LQF-MWM algorithm using a virtual ASC/3 controller using software-in-the-loop (SIL) simulation before having to address the system integration issues involving the use of a real ASC/3 controller and NTCIP objects.
+It was necessary to transition from the VISSIM simulation environment with the VAP code controller software interface in order to begin a migration to a NEMA controller with NTCIP., The first step was to test the LQF-MWM algorithm using a virtual ASC/3 controller using software-in-the-loop (SIL) simulation before having to address the system integration issues with using a real ASC/3 controller and NTCIP objects.
 This initial work involved adding another group of eight detectors to the virtual ASC/3's database.
-This was achieved by using one group of detectors to detect vehicles and a separate group of detectors to initiate a phase call (see Figure 30).
-MATLAB was then used to change from an impulse to a constant signal and then to hold on desired phase.
+This was done by using one group of detectors to detect vehicle and a separate group of detectors to call a phase call.
+MATLAB was then used to change from an impulse to a constant signal and then to hold on the desired phase.
 The necessary changes in the virtual ASC/3's database included eliminating minimum green time, maximum green time, and the green extension time conflicts.
 The results from this transition from VAP to SIL were verified to produce the same results as the earlier VAP code controller.